fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gs-apache-spark.md

 - **Analyze data with Apache Spark** : Use Microsoft Fabric to train and track a customer churn prediction model with Scikit-Learn and MLflow.
 After completing this exercise, you will have set up a lakehouse, uploaded and explored data, used Spark for transformation and visualization, and effectively managed your notebook and Spark session.
 This will demonstrate your ability to integrate and analyze data through multiple stages using advanced tools and techniques.
 - **Create a Dataflow (Gen2) in Microsoft Fabric** : Master Apache Spark for flexible, distributed data processing and analysis across platforms like Azure HDInsight and Databricks.
 Successfully created a Dataflow (Gen2) to ingest data, configured its destination, and integrated it into a pipeline.
 This streamlined the data ingestion and processing workflow within your environment.
+- **Ingest data with a pipeline**: Automate data ingestion by building pipelines to efficiently extract, transform, and load (ETL) data from various sources into a data lake or warehouse in Microsoft Fabric.

+## Pre-requisites

+- Foundational understanding of Microsoft Fabric and its core components
+- Familiarity with data ingestion and transformation concepts
+- Basic knowledge of Power Query and its role in data preparation

+## Architecture

+The architecture of this lab revolves around Microsoft Fabric’s Dataflows (Gen2) and Data Pipelines, forming a seamless framework for data ingestion, transformation, and automation.
+Dataflows (Gen2) serve as the entry point, connecting to diverse data sources and leveraging Power Query Online for data transformation.
+These transformed datasets integrate with Data Pipelines, which orchestrate data movement into a lakehouse or analytical store.
+The Fabric user interface facilitates pipeline construction and automation, streamlining extract, transform, and load (ETL) workflows without requiring extensive coding, thereby enhancing efficiency and scalability in data processing.

 ## Utilizing the Zoom In/Out Feature